geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 functioning thing in the scheduler, I need to get rid of the offer linking to tensor.
 So I just need some way.
 It doesn't have to be the tracking thing.
-Just some way that I can safely rewrite a UOP and still be able to backtrack to the tensor and realize that tensor, whatever it is.
+Just some way that I can safely rewrite a UOp and still be able to backtrack to the tensor and realize that tensor, whatever it is.

 **Geohot** [00:07:23]
 I mean, you're welcome to, if you can use it, you're welcome to copy in my graph rewrite math stuff.